jackzhenguo/go_study/_posts/2023-03-05-GO install package.md

-Today at this blog let's begin to implement a simple calculator with GUI interface in GO language.
+Today at this blog let's begin to study how to install third-party package in GO and it's very important!

+Because next it is the basics that we implement a simple calculator with GUI interface in GO language.

 ### install third-party package